Ray9056/S-Mart/README.md

 ## Products ##

-View Product Sales by Department - Generates all departments with price, sales, and total profit.
+View Product Sales - Generates all products with price, sales, and total profit.

 * Displays all products with product_name, product_sales, department_name, price, and stock_quantity